The domain of a cannibal dark matter: Introduction

-Considering the Lagrangian from eq.~\eqref{eq:lag} in the SSB phase, the scalar particle receives an additional trilinear coupling, and consequently the relic abundance is not only driven by $4\rightarrow 2$, but also by $3\rightarrow 2$ annihilation processes, both of which are parametrically related.
-Surprisingly, in the SSB phase any \textit{tree-level} amplitude for $k \rightarrow 2$ with $k > 2$ vanishes at threshold, i.e.~in case the incoming particles are non-relativistic~\cite{Smith:1992rq,Erickcek:2021fsu}.
-Naturally, this leads to a suppression of the DM annihilation cross-section in the SSB phase, meaning that the freeze-out typically occurs at temperatures close to the DM mass, i.e.~when the particle is still mildly relativistic.
-Consequently, it is necessary to put special care into calculating the relic abundance via the relevant Boltzmann equations, since the usual approximation of a Maxwell-Boltzmann distribution for the DM particle is not necessarily justified.
-We therefore employ a modified formalism in order to assess the impact of cannibalism on the DM relic abundance, which is easy to implement while still providing $\mathcal{O}(1\%)$ accuracy.
-For the sake of comparison and completeness, we cover both the symmetric and broken symmetry cases.
-In doing so, we also correct some results that have pervaded the literature.
+Considering the Lagrangian from eq.~\eqref{eq:lag} in the SSB phase, the scalar particle receives an additional trilinear coupling.
+Consequently, the relic abundance is mainly driven by $3 \rightarrow 2$ and $4 \rightarrow 2$ processes, both of which are parametrically related.
+This setup constitutes a non-trivial limit of scalar theories with generic trilinear coupling (cf.~in particular~\cite{Ghosh:2022asg}), since, in the case of SSB, the \textit{tree-level} amplitude for any process $k \rightarrow 2$ with $k > 2$ vanishes when the incoming particles are non-relativistic~\cite{Smith:1992rq,Erickcek:2021fsu}.
+For the problem of DM, this implies that all reactions driving the freeze-out process are velocity-suppressed in the broken phase, and consequently extra care is required when inferring the relic abundance via the Boltzmann equations.
+More precisely, the usual approximation of a Maxwell-Boltzmann distribution is not necessarily justified anymore, which we take into account via a tailored formalism for calculating the DM relic abundance, which is easy to implement while still providing $\mathcal{O}(1\%)$ accuracy.
+Additionally, due to the vanishing tree-level cross-section, 1-loop corrections might become important.
+We further estimate this effect and highlight the affected part of parameter space.